What’s Wrong with Alcoholics Anonymous?

 As our Program Director Kelley Alexander describes, “Trauma is anything that affects our system to the degree that it interferes with our ability to be able to process information, to be able to live life and to be able to feel good.”

-We all have unresolved trauma from our pasts that affects our present.
-At The Sanctuary, we guide you towards healing with an integrative treatment program of diverse healing methods that evolve with you throughout your healing journey.
+We all have unresolved trauma from our pasts that affect our present.
+At The Sanctuary, we guide you toward healing with an integrative treatment program of diverse healing methods that evolve with you throughout your healing journey.

 Contact us today to learn more about our non-12-Step alcohol addiction treatment programs.